How I Air Conditioned My VocalBooth® for $119.05

 2. Quietflex 6″ duct $28.48.
 Quietflex has a new product called QAS Flex Duct that may perform better.

 All prices are plus shipping.
 You will also need a 3 prong extension cord to connect the fan to the wall socket.
-Cut the socket off of the extension cord and hard wire the cord to the fan.
+Cut the socket (not the plug) off of the extension cord and hard wire the cord to the fan.

-* Because there is too much wind noise with the Panasonic fan running at full speed, I slow the fan down to half speed with a Variac transformer.
+* Because there is too much wind noise with the Panasonic fan running at full speed, I slow the fan down to half speed with a variable transformer.
 If you decide to slow your fan down, do not use a standard light dimmer to slow it down.
 A light dimmer won’t keep the electricity at 60 Hz, and it will eventually burn out the fan motor.
-A Variac prevents this.
+A variable transformer prevents this.

 VocalBooth® is a registered trademark of VocalBooth.com, Inc.